Porcelain Crowns and Bridges

-With proper care, a good quality crown could last up to eight years or longer.
+With proper hygiene care, a good quality crown can service you many years.
 It is very important to care for your crowns in the same way you would care for your teeth taking care to avoid excess plaque or collection of debris around both your teeth and crowns.

 Certain behaviors such as jaw clenching or bruxism (teeth grinding) significantly shorten the life of a crown.
 Moreover eating brittle foods, ice or hard candy can compromise the adhesion of the crown, or even damage the it.
 If you display evidence of grinding, Dr. Vito may suggest a “bite guard” to protect your teeth and restorations.